-“Revisions are technically demanding surgeries,” Dr. Hostin said, “Successful spinal fusion require extra care in preparing the fusion site to make sure we get good clean bones to work with.
+“Revisions are technically demanding surgeries,” Dr. Hostin said, “Successful spinal fusion requires extra care in preparing the fusion site to make sure we get good clean bones to work with.
 Especially in adults, where we may use a bone-inducing protein that revs up the bone cells to grow faster.”

 Revision surgeries can take place for almost any healthy patient.
-Fortunately, we have positive surgical outcomes on healthy patients who are in their 80s.
+Fortunately, we have positive surgical outcomes for healthy patients who are in their 80s.
 Unfortunately, patients with compromised immune systems or those taking steroids for conditions like rheumatoid arthritis may not heal as effectively as those who have not.
 Therefore, we spend a lot of time planning the strategy for these surgeries.
 Also, every patient goes through a very strict pre-operative regimen to help identify potential complications and health risks beforehand.

 “We conduct a large number of complex procedures and each one has made us smarter and wiser for the next one,” Dr. Hostin said.
 “We are able to take care of these complex patients and perform these surgeries thanks to the help of our team and the “best processes” that we have put in place.
 Thus, the best processes that we use have been established through research-based medicine and lots of experience.